yagoferrer/map-tools/README.md

-Once the Markers are created, you can access directly like this: `GMP.maps.mymap.markers.all`
+Once the Markers are created, you can access to all Markers directly like this: `map.markers.all`

 #### Update Marker
 Allows you to update one or multiple marker options.
 The 1st parameter can be: a result of Crossfilter, a Marker reference or the uid like this: `{uid: '<uid>'}`